csjunxu/Guided-Image-Denoising-TIP2018/Readme.txt

 4. CC60: 60 cropped (by us) real-world noisy images from CC [1].
                         "CC_60MeanImage" inlcudes the "ground truth" images;
                         "CC_60NoisyImage" inlcudes the noisy images;

+5. DND_2017: 1000 cropped real-world noisy images from DND [2].
+                         Please download the dataset from https://noise.visinf.tu-darmstadt.de/
+                         and put the files in "DND_2017" directory accordingly.
-5. PolyUImages: 100 cropped images from our new dataset.
+6. PolyUImages: 100 cropped images from our new dataset.
                                                 The *real.JPG are noisy images;
                                                 The *mean.JPG are "ground truth" images;

-[1] A Holistic Approach to Cross-Channel Image Noise Modeling and its Application to Image Denoising.
+[1] Seonghyeon Nam*, Youngbae Hwang*, Yasuyuki Matsushita, Seon Joo Kim.
+A Holistic Approach to
+      Cross-Channel Image Noise Modeling and its Application to Image Denoising.
+CVPR, 2016.
-     Seonghyeon Nam*, Youngbae Hwang*, Yasuyuki Matsushita, Seon Joo Kim, CVPR, 2016.
+[2] Tobias Pl?tz and Stefan Roth.
+Benchmarking Denoising Algorithms with Real Photographs.
+CVPR, 2017.

 Dependency
 ------------